Deena Metzger: Career

-Metzger and Theater Director, Steven Kent, recovered the ancient rites of the Eleusinian Mysteries and re-enacted them in Greece for the first time in 1,500 years in 1980.
-The inspiration came from producing the play ″Dreams Against the State″ which she wrote and Kent directed.

-She was co-editor of "Intimate Nature: The Bond Between Women and Animals," with Linda Hogan and Brenda Peterson, a critical text on animal intelligence and agency, that speaks also to the profound knowledge that is gathered when relationships are intimate rather than alienated, or "objective."
-Her work with and on behalf of the animals, the non-humans, deepened when she met the Elephant Ambassador in Botswana, on six separate occasions from 1999 to 2017.
+She was co-editor of Intimate Nature: The Bond Between Women and Animals, with Linda Hogan and Brenda Peterson, a critical text on animal intelligence and agency published in 1998, that speaks also to the profound knowledge that is gathered when relationships are intimate rather than alienated or objectified.

+In 1999, she visited with Nganga, healer, Augustine Kandenwa in Zimbabwe and afterwards introduced Daré, healing community, to North America.

 In 2004, her work as a healer took a new form when she initiated ReVisioning Medicine, an alliance between medical and medicine people to create a medicine that does no harm to humans or the earth.
-In 2009, she began teaching the 19 Ways to the 5th World.
+From 2004 to the present, she has collaborated with everyday gandhis, a grassroots, peacebuilding NGO in Liberia.

 She is also on the Faculty of the Kerulos Center.
 The Deena Metzger Literature of Restoration Fellowship at Mesa Refuge was offered to novelist Stan Rusworth in 2015.

-She currently lives in Topanga, California.